lfd/PaStA/README.md

 ### Preparing the repository
 All project-relevant file are located in `resources/PROJECT_NAME/`.
 Default locations inside that directory:
-- `PROJECT_NAME.cfg`: the main configuration file of the project.
-This file sets the project name, different version ranges and default thresholds.
+- `config`: the main configuration file of the project.
+This file sets the project name, different version ranges, time windows and default thresholds.
-- `repo/`: This is the default location of the repository of the project
+- `repo/`: This is the default location of the repository of the project.
+While not strictly required, repos are usually added as git submodules.
 - `resources/patch-stack-definition.dat`: Definition of the patch stacks.
   Lines beginning with **#** are interpreted as comments, lines beginning with **##** group major versions of projects.
 Take a look at existing patch stack